Woodside, Queens

 Woodside is a neighborhood in the western portion of the borough of Queens in New York City.
 It is bordered on the south by Maspeth, on the north by Astoria, on the west by Sunnyside, and on the east by Elmhurst, Jackson Heights, and East Elmhurst.
 Some areas are widely residential and very quiet, while other parts, especially the ones around Roosevelt Avenue, are busier.

 In the 19th century the area was part of the Town of Newtown (now Elmhurst).
 The adjacent area of Winfield was largely incorporated into the post office serving Woodside and as a consequence Winfield lost much of its identity distinct from Woodside.
 However, with large-scale residential development in the 1860s, Woodside became the largest Irish American community in Queens, being approximately 80% Irish by the 1930s and maintaining a strong Irish culture today.
 In the early 1990s, many Asian American families include a large Filipino community moved into the area, and as a result the current population is 30% Asian American.
 South Asians and Latinos have also moved to Woodside in recent years.

-Reflecting its longtime diverse cuisines, the neighborhood is filled with many cultural restaurants and pubs.
-It is also home to some of the city's most popular Thai, Filipino, and South American eateries.

-Woodside is located in Queens Community District 2 and its ZIP Code is 11377.
+Reflecting the neighborhood’s long-standing cultural diversity, the area offers a wide range of international restaurants, cafés, and pubs.
+It is particularly known for its Thai, Filipino, and South American dining options, which contribute to the neighborhood’s varied and distinctive culinary scene.Woodside is located in Queens Community District 2 and its ZIP Code is 11377.
 It is patrolled by the New York City Police Department's 108th Precinct.
 Politically, Woodside is represented by the New York City Council's 22nd and 26th Districts.